 Youth group, that time in our lives when were dealing with the awkwardness of adolescence and the reality of faith.
 Also, lots of van rides, short-term mission trips and numerous pledges in which 13-year-olds vowed their premarital purity in writing.

 Sure, looking back, some of it may have been a little strange.
-But, as anyone who group up in youth group will tell you, it was also pretty fun.
+But as anyone who grew up in youth group will tell you, it was also pretty fun.
 Here’s a look at the nine things we still miss about our youth group days.

 At most youth groups, approximately 40% of the congregation dabbled in the acoustic guitar.
 (This percentage shoots up to 87% in Christian college dorms.)
 Because there were only a few coveted spots in the youth praise band lineup, the non-elite guitar-playing population was relegated to informal jam sessions.
 You could all take turns passionately rocking out to your rendition of “In the Secret” pretty easily.
 All you had to do was learn four very basic chords, and the entire catalogue of known praise and worship songs was at your disposal.